 - Robust reporting and analysis that enables management to quickly discern document status, the amount of time spent on tasks, efficiency of revision approvals, and alert response times; and,

 - Automated method of verifying that employees have read and understand the content of the documentation.

 Addressing the core issues: Tracking, workflow, and reporting

 After listening to their concerns, we worked with our client to develop and customize a solution that enabled them to address their documentation needs.
 Our core approach is designed to tackle three main areas: tracking, workflow, and reporting.

-The Document Management platform we recommended uses a ticket-based methodology to track the movement of documents.
-Highly configurable tasks are associated with each document, enabling the appropriate parties to request documents, grant approvals, and assign document verifications.
+Tracking: The Document Management platform we recommended uses a ticket-based methodology to track the movement of documents.
+Highly configurable tasks are associated with each document, enabling the appropriate parties to request documents, grant approvals, and assign document verification.

 Accessibility is a primary concern when it comes to employee interaction with workflow tasks — this is facilitated by our back-end infrastructure that supports multiple means of communication.
 Revision requests can be made from multiple origin points, such as email, Outlook, SharePoint, or even via telephone.

 This ticket-based approach enables management to quickly determine key document data, such as its current status, where it is, versions being worked on, and outstanding revision approvals.

 Workflow: Unlike other document types, compliance-related documents are highly organic; that is, they change frequently to reflect facts on-the-ground.
 It is critical that such documentation remain as current as possible in order to avoid jeopardizing compliance status.
 Compliance documentation, in particular, can benefit greatly from Crow Canyon’s workflow processing infrastructure.